Battery-Powered or Hybrid Cars and Hydrogen-Powered Vehicles

 (People have ripped into me for many years regarding this statement, that 60% of the electricity put INTO the power-grid at the power plants, is LOST, and that only 40% of the electricity makes it through the power-grid.
 So it is refreshing to see that IBM has started running TV commercials in Jan 2009 that start off announcing that "more than half" of electricity is lost in the power-grid!
 Maybe people will be willing to believe IBM about such statements!)

-People are therefore not generally aware that only around 13% of the chemical energy burned in the coal in the (distant) power plant is actually available as electricity in your house!
-(The rest, the other 87% all winds up being various forms of heat, all contributing to heating up of the atmosphere and therefore is related to global warming!)
-So, for every TWO pounds of coal burned at the powerplant, your house electrical outlets then receive around 1 kWh of electrical power.
+People are therefore not generally aware that only around 13% (that is, 40% through the power grid of the 30% of the coal's energy actually converted to electricity, or 0.4 * 0.3 or around 13%) of the chemical energy burned in the coal in the (distant) power plant is actually available as electricity in your house!
+(The rest, the other 87% all winds up being various forms of heat, all contributing to heating up of the atmosphere and therefore is totally wasted!)
+So, (with some more simple math) for every TWO pounds of coal burned at the powerplant, your house electrical outlets then receive around 1 kWh of electrical power.
 Around 65% of that can actually get put in the batteries, due to efficiencies of battery chargers and batteries.
 So those two pounds of burned coal now result in around 0.64 kWh of electricity actually being put into the batteries.
 Of the energy STORED in the batteries, the efficiencies of batteries, motors and gear trains are such that around 2/3 of that energy is (generally) eventually available at the wheels as motive power.
 The motors used are generally of nicely higher efficiency, usually in the 90% range.
 But getting the electricity out of the batteries is not particularly efficient.
 (Remember that our analysis started with the [28,000 Btus of] chemical energy that was produced when two pounds of coal was burned!) and we finally wind up with around 0.42 kWh (1,450 Btus) of energy given to rotate the wheels of the vehicle.

 Sadly, only around 1/20 of the energy that was in the coal actually becomes useful power to drive the battery-powered vehicle or hybrid.
 The other 95% of that initially available chemical energy in the coal had all BEEN TOTALLY WASTED!